martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 But drop shadows do not provide any additional information; instead, they just add visual clutter to the scenery.
 Therefore we should not use drop shadows at all.

+**Example:**
+The following example diagram shows directly what the problems with the drop shadows are:

 ![without and with drop shadows](diagrams/general-guideline_no-drop-shadows.png)

-The example diagram shows directly what the problem with the drop shadows are:
 Especially for the connection arrows it can look like as if there is another arrow directly below or next to the main ones.
 This can be confusing, and even if not, the audience need some extra effort to realize that there are no additional arrows, and that these drop shadows do not have any meaning whatsoever.